learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 In addition to the `useNavigate` hook, React Router also provides a special component for redirecting users to a new location: the `Navigate` component.

+To use the `Navigate` component, we simply invoke it the same way we would invoke any other component, then pass it a `to` prop that points toward a route
+endpoint: `<Navigate to="/login" />`.

 This component is particularly useful in cases where you need to handle some conditional rendering.
 For example, in the App component below, instead of rendering our `NavBar` component we can render a `Navigate` component that will